 - 1. Ease of deployment and simplicity: the functionality is only required on the PE devices although it may be configured on all routers in the topology.
-Furthermore, each PE device can be enabled separately.
-PEs not enabled for MoFRR do not see any change or degradation.
+Furthermore, each PE device can be enabled separately, there is no need for a network wide coordination in order to deploy MoFRR.
 Inter-operability testing is not required as there are no PIM or mLDP protocol change. - 2.
-End-to-end failure detection and recovery: any failure along the path from the source to the PE can be detected and repaired with the secondary disjoint stream. - 3.
+End-to-end failure detection and recovery: any failure along the path from the source to the PE can be detected and repaired with the secondary disjoint stream.(see Section 5 options 2, 3, 4) - 3.
 Capacity Efficiency: as illustrated in the previous example, the Multicast trees corresponding to IPTV channels cover the backbone and distribution topology in a very dense manner.
 As a consequence, the secondary path graft into the normal Multicast trees (ie. trees signaled by PIM or mLDP without MoFRR extension) at the aggregation level and hence do not demand any extra capacity either on the distribution links or in the backbone.
 They simply use the capacity that is normally used, without any duplication.
-This is different from conventional FRR mechanisms which often duplicate the capacity requirements (the backup path crosses links/nodes which already carry the primary/normal tree and hence twice as much capacity is required). - 4.
+This is different from conventional multicast FRR mechanisms which often duplicate the capacity requirements when the backup path crosses links/nodes which already carry the primary/normal tree and hence twice as much capacity is required. - 4.
 Loop free: the secondary path join is sent on an ECMP disjoint path.
 By definition, the neighbor receiving this request is closer to the source and hence will not cause a loop.

-The topology we just analyzed is very frequent and can be modeled as per Fig2.
+The topology we just analyzed is very frequent and can be modelled as per Fig2.
 The PE has two ECMP disjoint paths to the source.
 Each ECMP path uses a disjoint plane of the network.